MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Signing.md

 `Add-Signature.ps1` script before you run it.

 > [!IMPORTANT]
-> The script must be saved using ASCII or UTF8NoBOM encoding.
-You can sign a
+> Prior to PowerShell 7.2, the script must be saved using ASCII or UTF8NoBOM
-> script file that uses a different encoding.
-But the script fails to run or the
+> encoding.
+PowerShell 7.2 and higher supports signed scripts for any encoding
-> module containing the script fails to import.
+> format.

 To use this script, copy the following text into a text file, and name it `Add-Signature.ps1`.